tyrnor/NotesApp/README.md

-# Android To-Do App
+# Android Notes App
 ## Overview
-This is a simple modern task management application built using the latest Android development technologies and XML layouts.
+This is a simple modern notes management application built using the latest Android development technologies and XML layouts.
 This app is made to learn and practice, it is not completely finished and some aspects can be improved.
 This README serves as a showcase of the app, highlighting its architecture, key features, and the libraries used.